Navigating an SOS Whole Food Plant Based Diet with Endurance Training

 However much knowledge Dr. Jamnadas demonstrates on the science of fasting, there are abundant holes in his knowledge around the practice of fasting and the optimal diet for humans to express a healthy biology that are now accepted at the core of nutritional science and diet and advocated by the voices of many doctors and researchers who have devoted their lives to studying clinical nutrition and healthy populations of the past (as there are few left now as the west encroaches on them).
 For one, Dr. Jamnadas places the blame on carbohydrates for modern obesity and insulin problems.
 His solution is to stop eating all carbohydrates, the restriction of which in study after study has been associated with an increase in all causes of mortality.
 This is not a solution.

-It is also counter intuitive to recommend eating meat when Dr. Jamnadas both understands how little protein we actually need and that all food contains protein.
+It is also counterintuitive to recommend eating meat when Dr. Jamnadas both understands how little protein we actually need and that all food contains protein.
 A diet of fruits, vegetables, and starches (whole grains, legumes, potatoes, etc.) meets our protein needs without the need to have a chunk of flesh, a scoop of processed powder, or the mammary excretion of another mammal.
-Low protein diets are associated with longevity.
+Low-protein diets are associated with longevity.

 The last item to point out is the sketchy recommendation to break a fast with bone broth.
-Bone broth may be the latest craze but it does not make it a healthy food choice.
-Bones store minerals but they also store heavy metals and toxins.
+Bone broth may be the latest craze, but it does not make it a healthy food choice.
+Bones store minerals, but they also store heavy metals and toxins.
 Chicken bone broth exceeds acceptable levels of compounds such as arsenic and lead.
 Yes, even that organic and supposedly uncaged bird is full of heavy metal.
 If you want to hear about the benefits of fasting, Dr. Jamnadas’s lectures are fascinating because he is so passionate about the discovery of how fasting can heal.
-But if you want to truly reap the benefits of a true fast (with no coffee/tea/broth/salt/etc.) and to use it as a stepping stone to a whole food plant based diet, read the books or watch the lectures of those doctors who have extensive clinical practice in the realm of fasting for health like Dr. Alan Goldhammer, Dr. Joel Fuhrman, and Dr. Michael Klapper.
+But if you want to truly reap the benefits of a true fast (with no coffee, tea, broth, salt, etc.) and to use it as a stepping stone to a whole food plant-based diet, read the books or watch the lectures of those doctors who have extensive clinical practice in the realm of fasting for health, like Dr. Alan Goldhammer, Dr. Joel Fuhrman, and Dr. Michael Klapper.

 12 Fun Facts about Red Meat